How to Speed Up Stomach Emptying Naturally (8 Proven Tips)

 • Gargling or humming

-Incorporating even one of these into your daily routine can gradually retrain your digestive rhythm.
+Consistency matters more than intensity, Incorporating even one of these practices daily can gradually improve digestive coordination.

 When to See a Doctor